superfluid-finance/protocol-monorepo/examples/rewards-distribution-token/README.md

 The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
 It also comes with a variety of other tools, preconfigured to work with the project code.

-Try running some of the following tasks:
+After running `yarn install`, try running some of the following tasks:

 ```shell
 npx hardhat accounts